GraphQLGuide/book/text/bg.md

 Then, when a user makes a request, this is what happens the first time:

-- The client asks DNS server: “Where is `ourdomain.com/foo`?”
+- The client asks the DNS server: “Where is `ourdomain.com/foo`?”
 - The DNS server, which is run by our CDN, replies: “It’s at `1.2.3.4`”, which is the IP address of a nearby server run by the CDN.
 - The client connects to `1.2.3.4` and makes the request, saying: `GET ourdomain.com/foo`.
 - The `1.2.3.4` CDN server doesn’t know what the `/foo` response should be, so it makes this request to our server: `GET ourapp.herokudns.com/foo`.